 The Akita is the largest Japanese breed of dog.

-The Akita, alike to the Husky both fall under the Genetic Spitz Family and have somewhat similar physical features.
-Thick double-coats, pointy triangle ears and distinctive markings both belong to the Akita and Husky.
+The Akita, like the Husky both fall under the Genetic Spitz Family and have somewhat similar physical features.
+Thick double-coats, pointy triangle ears, and distinctive markings both belong to the Akita and Husky.

 Most people believe the Akita was bred for hunting large animals like wild boar, deer and black bears.
 Akita’s are very large, muscular, and powerful.
 Mix this with courage and aggression and you have one of the most recognized hunting dogs in history.